freeCodeCamp/i18n-curriculum/curriculum/challenges/korean/15-javascript-algorithms-and-data-structures-22/build-a-pokemon-search-app-project/build-a-pokemon-search-app.md

 1. When the `#search-input` element contains the value `94` and the `#search-button` element is clicked, the values in the `#pokemon-name`, `#pokemon-id`, `#weight`, `#height`, `#hp`, `#attack`, `#defense`, `#special-attack`, `#special-defense`, and `#speed`elements should be `GENGAR`, `#94` or `94`, `Weight: 405` or `405`, `Height: 15` or `15`, `60`, `65`, `60`, `130`, `75`, and `110`, respectively.
 1. When the `#search-input` element contains the value `94` and the `#search-button` element is clicked, you should add an `img` element with the `id` of `sprite` and the `src` set to the Pokémon's `front_default` sprite to the page.
 1. `#search-input` 요소에 `94` 값이 입력되어 있고 `#search-button`이 클릭되면, `#types` 요소는 각각 `GHOST`와 `POISON` 텍스트 값을 가진 두 개의 자식 요소를 포함해야 합니다.
 The `#types` element content should be cleared between searches.
+1. When the `#search-input` element contains an invalid Pokemon name, and the `#search-button` element is clicked, an alert should appear with the text `"Pokémon not found"`.
+1. When the `#search-input` element contains a valid Pokemon id and the `#search-button` element is clicked, the UI should be filled with the correct data.

 Fulfill the user stories and pass all the tests below to complete this project.
 Give it your own personal style.
 Happy Coding!